przemg/bookmark-homepage/README.md

 ### What I learned

-I tried to build a carousel using as small an amount of js coda that I can, so I found interesting CSS property - scroll-snap-type.
+I tried to build a carousel using as small an amount of js code that I can, so I found interesting CSS property - scroll-snap-type.
 Example code below:

 ```css
 .carousel {